COVID-19 has forced economists to become students of virology.

-With Election Day, perceptions about the U.S. economic outlook could shape the outcome.
-A recent Washington Post-ABC News poll confirmed that the economy is the most important issue to voters — more important than COVID by a 2-to-1 margin.
+With Election Day less than three weeks away, perceptions about the U.S. economic outlook could shape the outcome.
+On Sunday, a Washington Post-ABC News poll confirmed that the economy is the most important issue to voters — more important than COVID by a 2-to-1 margin.

 For investors, the pandemic-induced downturn has produced perhaps the biggest contrast of all.
 Amid the worst economic recession since the Great Depression, U.S. stock prices recovered quickly from the lows of March and hit new record highs in September.